AlexHenriques/AlexHenriques/README.md

 🌱 Currently, I'm honing my skills in Python and SQL, and I'm also enrolled in the Google Data Analytics Course.

-💼 My ultimate goal is to become a data analyst and/or scientist in the health field.
+💼 My ultimate goal is to become a data analyst and/or scientist in the healthcare.

 ⚡ Fun fact: Besides coding, I'm a health enthusiast and a firm believer in the power of data-driven insights to improve well-being.